-Lemon Chess Pie is a such a classic southern dessert that yields phenomenal flavor.
+Lemon Chess Pie is a classic southern dessert with phenomenal flavor.
 The curd-like filling rests on a flaky pie crust and it all comes together with just a handful of ingredients!

 The incredible thing about this pie is it is so easy.
 You bake the crust, whisk the filling together and pour it into the hot crust, then pop it back in the oven until the filling is almost set.